hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 This is why we still point people to R2 manual.
 It has good signal to noise ratio.

 [19:59:53](#16219727937660GzpVo:gitter.im) <hiiamboris (NOT THIS ONE)>:
-And why I don't usually read books í ½í¸ƒ
+And why I don't usually read books ğŸ˜ƒ

 [19:59:59](#16219727997661GespW:gitter.im) <greggirwin (Gregg Irwin)>:
 The R2 manual (User Guide) is a different beast yet again.
 I agreed on too much vs not enough, but it's also about organization and sprawl.
 Mainly for what we can manage now.
 We don't have an SO presence, so that's added effort right now IMO.